Tropical Storm Helene (2012)

-Tropical Storm Helene was a moderate tropical storm which affected the southern Caribbean and Central America in mid-August 2012.
+Tropical Storm Helene was a weak tropical storm which affected the southern Caribbean and Central America in mid-August 2012.
 The seventh tropical depression and eighth named storm of the 2012 Atlantic hurricane season, Helene was monitored as a tropical wave that exited the west coast of the African continent on August 5.
 It gradually moved westward and became a tropical depression east of the Lesser Antilles four days later.
 However, unfavorable conditions initially prevented it from developing, which led to its initial degeneration to a remnant low as it traversed the Caribbean Sea.

 Meteorological history

 Tropical Storm Helene originated from a tropical wave, with an accompanying area of low pressure, which moved off the west coast of Africa on August 5.
 The wave traversed westward with some cyclonic rotation occurring in the middle levels of the atmosphere and a large area of convection.
 Early on August 7, the National Hurricane Center (NHC) began to monitor the disturbance, noting the possibility of tropical cyclogenesis in the coming days.
 Although, the system was not expected to developed due to unfavorable upper-level wind shear.
 However, about 24 hours later, wind shear began to become more favorable for tropical cyclone development as the disturbance became better organized.
 By 18:00 UTC on August 9, thunderstorms became confined to the center of circulation, showing signs of further organization.
 This promoted the NHC to upgrade the disturbance into Tropical Depression Seven, while it was located roughly midway between Cape Verde and the Lesser Antilles.
 During the next day, the depression changed little despite being within a favorable environment, moving westward due to a subtropical ridge to its north.
 Despite an increase of convective activity on August 11, the system remained disorganized due to strong southwesterly wind shear, with its swift westward motion making it uncertain if a closed circulation still remained.
 By 12:00 UTC that day, Hurricane Hunters Reconnaissance aircraft failed to discover a well-defined or persistent circulation, signifying the depression's reabsorption into its parent wave.